axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

 ---

 <div style='display:none; '>
- <p>Co-ownership may be the most difficult thing to fully get.
-A company without a CEO?
+ <p>Co-ownership may be the most difficult thing to fully &lsquo;get.&rsquo; A company without a CEO?
 That is impossible!</p>
 </div>

 <h1>Intro</h1>